exyi/CheckTestOutput/README.md

 let check = OutputChecker "testoutputs"

 [<Fact>]
-let ``Simple object processing - UseGenericUnion`` () = task {
+let ``Simple object processing - UseGenericUnion`` () =
     computeSomething 123 "456"
     |> string
     |> check.CheckString

     // or if you need checkName
     check.CheckString ("test string", checkName = "test2")
-}
+[<Fact>]
+let ``Example with anonymous record`` () =
+    check.CheckJsonObject {| a = 1; b = "tukabel" |}
 ```

 ### Non-deterministic strings

-If you test string, for example, contains some randomly generated GUIDs it's not possible to test that the output is always the same.
-You could either make sure that the logic you are testing is fully deterministic, or you can fix it later.
-CheckTestOutput has a helper functionality which allows you to replace random GUIDs with deterministically generated ones.
+If the test output contains some randomly generated UUIDs it isn't possible to test that the output is always the same.
+To fix the problem, you would either have to use a seeded random generator, or replace the UUIDs after the fact.
+CheckTestOutput has a helper functionality which allows you to replace random UUIDs with deterministically generated ones.

 You can enable it by setting `sanitizeGuids: true` when creating `OutputChecker` (or `sanitizeQuotedGuids` to sanitize GUIDs in quotes):